The Church celebrates the feast of Saint Frances Xavier Cabrini on Nov. 13. She was the first United States citizen to ever become a canonized saint!

-Here’s eight more amazing facts that you might not know about this incredible saint!
+Here are seven amazing facts that you might not know about this incredible saint!

 Because of the terrible treatment of Italian immigrants, Bishop Scalabrini of the Diocese of Piacenza in Italy encouraged her to go to the United States.
 She wanted to go to China.